Gregory Herd: Civil War

 Somehow separated from both Shadrac and Dolman, with Aura restored to human form, and back in his original costume, Herd joins Hammerhead's "villain army" that was captured by Iron Man and S.H.I.E.L.D. agents.

 Powers and abilities

 As Override

-Dr. Gregory Herd wore a cybernetically enhanced costume that allowed him to control, or "override", any other electronic device (including but by no means limited to Spider-Man's web-shooters).
+Gregory Herd wore a cybernetically enhanced costume that allowed him to control, or "override", electronic devices.

 As Shadrac

 Due to the Gathering of the Five ceremony, Herd has internalized the powers of his cybernetic suit as well as gaining the ability to override emotions.
 In addition, his entire body is constantly wreathed in mystical flames which, in addition to slowly killing him, he can manipulate in the form of blasts from his hands or an aura he can expand at will.
 While the maximum temperature of these flames is unknown, Shadrac can melt metal with a touch.

 Other versions

-MC2

-In the MC2 universe Gregory Herd is shown as a participant in The Gathering of Five, which was interrupted in this continuity.
+In the MC2 universe, Gregory Herd is shown as a participant in The Gathering of Five, which was interrupted in this continuity.
 A prior story revealed that Mattie Franklin and Madame Web eventually gained the gifts (power and immortality) they had in the mainstream continuity, but what became of Herd after the first attempt was not shown.